KarelZe/thesis/references/obsidian/chapters/🅰️Attention.md

 ![[context-xl-transformer.png]]
 (found in [[@daiTransformerXLAttentiveLanguage2019]])

+What is attention in general?
+How does attention work?
+What is self-attention and how is it computed?
+What is cross-attention?
+What is problematic about attention?

 - What is Attention in general?
 - Where does it originate from?
 Where was it introduced?